The END Fund contributes to river blindness treatment

 River blindness (also known as onchocerciasis) is an eye and skin infection caused by parasitic worms.
-In 2018, 218 million people were in need of river blindness treatment, the majority of the burden being in Africa, according to the World Health Organization.
+In 2018, 218 million people were in need of treatment, the majority of the burden being due to river blindness Africa, according to the World Health Organization.
 It is transmitted by the repeated bite of black flies carrying the parasite that live on the banks of fast-flowing rivers and streams.

 After trachoma, river blindness is the second leading cause of blindness from infection and the fourth leading cause of preventable blindness.
 The socioeconomic burden of this disease extends beyond the infected individuals, affecting entire families and communities.